 So you want to learn the art of picking locks?
 Well, look no further than our quick and dirty infographical guides to lock picking!
-Our goal behind these visual guides was to extract only the fundamental and necessary components involved in successfully picking a lock, no more — no less.
+The goal behind these visual guides was to extract only the fundamental and necessary components involved in successfully picking a lock, no more — no less.

 Single Pin Picking